Energy Saving FAQs

 I’ve heard there’s mercury in CFLs, should I worry about using them in my home?

 CFLs (compact fluorescent light bulbs) do not pose a hazard to your family’s health.
 They do contain a very small amount of mercury (about 4-5 milligrams, roughly enough to cover the tip of a ballpoint pen), which is sealed within glass tubing.
 In comparison, older thermometers contain about 500 milligrams of mercury –— an amount equal to the mercury in 125 CFLs.
-As long as the bulbs remain intact and are recycled properly, If the bulbs do break, follow these steps.
+If the bulbs do break, follow these steps.

 How do I dispose of CFLs?